CanopyTax/bandicoot.js.org/docs/components/rich-text-editor.md

 In addition to passing props, you can control the RichTextEditor imperatively with a [React ref](https://reactjs.org/docs/glossary.html#refs).
 The ref has the following properties:
 - `setHTML(html)`: A function that will forcibly set the editor to have the new `html` string as its value.
+- `getHTML()`: A function that returns serialized HTML as a string.
+The `html` returned is the same as what is given to the `props.save` function.
 - `resetEditor()`: A function that you can call to empty out the editor.
 This is equivalent to calling `editorRef.current.setHTML('')`.